angpreziuso/TAWebApp/README.md

 This web application implements the current Teacher’s Assistant service ran by James Madison University.
 It is a system for helping students that involves asking students to place their names, classes, and problems on a whiteboard to be entered into a queue to be helped.

 ### Building the project
-1. Clone the git repository, naming it "clef",  to the filesystem that hosts the webpages XAMPP (LAMP,  WAMP, etc.).
+1. Clone the git repository, naming it `clef`,  to the filesystem that hosts the webpages XAMPP (LAMP,  WAMP, etc.).
 2. After the code has been pulled into your XAMPP (LAMP,  WAMP, etc.) environment, start MySQL Database and Apache Server.
-3. In any text editor of your choice, open clef/sql/clef_ddl.sql, and select and copy all of the text in the document.
+3. In any text editor of your choice, open `clef/sql/clef_ddl.sql`, and select and copy all of the text in the document.
 4. Open phpMyAdmin and navigate to the SQL tab.
-5. Paste the contents of clef/sql/clef_ddl.sql into the SQL environment in phpMyAdmin.
+5. Paste the contents of `clef/sql/clef_ddl.sql` into the SQL environment in phpMyAdmin.
 Hit Go.
 You should see a number of green rows that show the successful building of the database and seeding of some starter data.
 6. Open another browser tab.
-Navigate to localhost/clef/api/data/seedDatabase.php.
+Navigate to `localhost/clef/api/data/seedDatabase.php`.
 This step seeds the database with user data, and must be done this way to salt and hash their password correctly.
-7. Finally, repeat steps 3, 4, and 5 using the pasted contents of clef/sql/seed_schedule.sql
+7. Finally, repeat steps 3, 4, and 5 using the pasted contents of `clef/sql/seed_schedule.sql`
 8. At this point the system should be ready to use